Stranmor/gemini-proxy-key-rotation-rust/README.md

 *   **Simplified Configuration:** All settings are managed in a single `config.yaml` file, making configuration straightforward and predictable.
 *   **Simplified Client Configuration:** Point your OpenAI client's base URL to this proxy; no need to manage Gemini keys in the client.
 *   **Group-Specific Routing:** Use different upstream proxies (`http`, `https`, `socks5`) for different sets of keys.
-*   **State Persistence:** Remembers rate-limited keys between restarts, avoiding checks on known limited keys until their reset time (daily midnight Pacific Time by default).
+*   **State Persistence:** Remembers rate-limited keys between restarts using Redis (optional) or in-memory storage, avoiding checks on known limited keys.

 ## Features